 - Uploading digital receipts directly to an accounting system like Wave to categorize and monitor expenses

-- Using a receipt scanning app to take a picture of receipts with your phone to digitize them for safe-keeping
+- Taking a picture of receipts with your phone to digitize them for safe-keeping

 - Keeping track of bills to see how much your business is spending in each category (like website hosting fees versus rent for your office space)